alexandru-ene-dev/alexandru-ene-dev/README.md

 ### And...?
 Thank you for paying me a visit!
-Also you can check my blog on dev.to, say hello and I will say hello back to you! :)
+Also you can check my blog on dev.to, say hello and I will say hello back to you!
+The link is down below. :)

 ### Connect with me
 - **Email**: alexandru.ene.dev@gmail.com